unparalleled-js/docs-1/connectors/mssql/introduction.md

 The other component of a `WHERE` condition would be to use these operators in conjunction with the proper datatypes.
 When writing `WHERE` statements, make sure you compare a variable of `data type = integer` in your table with a  variable of `data type = integer` instead of `data type = string`.

-Workato also helps reveal the data types expected for each input field when you select
+Workato also helps to reveal the data types expected for each input field when you select
 - **Update rows** actions
 - **Upsert rows** actions

 They appear directly below the output field, allowing you to know the expected data type to be sent while building the recipe.
 Use these hints to send the proper data types over to your SQL server as failing to do so might lead to unexpected behaviour or failed jobs.

 ![input field hints](/assets/images/mssql/Mssql-input-field-date-type.png)
-<center><i>Hints below each input field inform you abou</i></center> the data type expected*
+<center><i>Hints below each input field inform you about the data type expected</i></center>

 Here are some of the common data types you can expect to see.
 A more comprehensive list can be found [here](https://www.w3schools.com/sql/sql_datatypes.asp)

 <details><summary><b>List of common data types</b></summary>
 <table class="unchanged rich-diff-level-one">